 MUFA%: The second things we measure is MUFA% in your blood.

 As we mentioned earlier, SFAs are considered bad as scientific studies show, an SFA-rich diet is bad for long-term health as they increase both type 2 diabetes and heart disease risk.
 However, SFA’s in your dietary intake is not well reflected in the blood.
 That’s because, SFA get converted into MUFAs in your blood, thereby increasing MUFA%.
 Meaning, a high MUFA% is a better indication of an unhealthy diet and long-term disease risk.

 Scientific studies have also shown that a high level of MUFA is often a sign of unhealthy body weight and insulin resistance, a condition in which your cells have difficulty absorbing glucose from your bloodstream.
 This may lead to type 2 diabetes and is not good for your heart health.
 Therefore, maintaining a lower level of MUFA% is better for you.

-So, you should have a higher PUFA% than your MUFA% to have a healthy fatty acid balance.
+So, it would be best if you had a higher PUFA% than your MUFA% to have a healthy fatty acid balance.

 PUFA% (Omega-3 and Omega-6) and MUFA%.

 Blood values are difficult to understand without medical knowledge.
 My Nightingale, therefore, summaries all these biomarker results into one easy-to-understand score that maxes at 100.
 The higher you score, the better your fatty acid balance is.